Imaging Core Facility at the Biozentrum

 Area of responsibility:

 The IMCF's area of responsibility covers exclusively microscopy and IT infrastructure systems of the Imaging Core Facility.
-These facility systems are supervised IMCF-staff and must be booked via the PPMS online booking system.
+These facility systems are supervised and maintained by IMCF-staff and must be booked via the PPMS online booking system.

 To coordinate the Imaging Core Facility activities at the Biozentrum a steering committee has been established in 2011.
 The steering committee is composed of five group leaders from different focal areas of the Biozentrum that are heavily involved in microscopy, and representatives from Research IT and from the Biozentrum coordination office.